 Avie is noted for the strength and creativity of its marketing and promotion strategies, resulting in notable sales successes, including several international chart-topping releases.
 For our artists we have gained international visibility in the media and the market place, with a worldwide distribution network that extends to over 30 countries.
 The label was an early convert to the download arena and is universally available at digital download destinations from iTunes to Amazon mp3 to Classical Archives.

 Avie Records released its first CDs in April 2002, a group of eight that featured such artists as Michael Tilson Thomas and the San Francisco Symphony, Trevor Pinnock and The English Concert, Lara St. John and The Dufay Collective.
-Eleven years later the catalogue has grown to nearly 300 titles, with a roster featuring such artists as Lorraine Hunt Lieberson, Julian Bream, Semyon Bychkov, Andreas Haefliger, Monica Huggett, Jon Lord, Antonio Meneses, Menahem Pressler, Vasily Petrenko and Simon Trpčeski.
+Fifteen years later the catalogue has grown to over 350 titles, with a roster featuring such artists as Lorraine Hunt Lieberson, Julian Bream, Semyon Bychkov, Andreas Haefliger, Monica Huggett, Jon Lord, Antonio Meneses, Menahem Pressler, Vasily Petrenko and Rachel Barton Pine.

 WINNING AWARDS / CHARTING SUCCESS

-Over the years, Gramophone Awards have gone to viol quartet Phantasm for their recording of Gibbons’ Consorts, Julian Bream for his absorbing DVD My Life in Music, Trevor Pinnock for his Brandenburg Concertos with the specially formed European Brandenburg Ensemble, and Adrian Chandler and his ensemble La Serenissima, for Vivaldi: The French Connection.
-Lorraine Hunt Lieberson, Monica Huggett, The Dufay Collective and Antonio Meneses have received Grammy® Nominations.
+Over the years, Gramophone Awards have gone to viol quartet Phantasm for its recording of Gibbons’ Consorts, Julian Bream for his absorbing DVD My Life in Music, Trevor Pinnock for his Brandenburg Concertos with the specially formed European Brandenburg Ensemble, Adrian Chandler and his ensemble La Serenissima, for Vivaldi: The French Connection and The Italian Job, and Andrew Parrott and the Taverner Consort for Western Wind: Mass by John Taverner & Court Music for Henry VIII.
+In 2016, Laura Karpman won a Grammy® Award for her creation ASK YOUR MAMA, and Lorraine Hunt Lieberson, Monica Huggett, The Dufay Collective and Antonio Meneses have received Grammy® Nominations.
 The label has collected scores of other international citations, including France’s Diapason d’or de l’année for Simon Trpčeski’s Rachmaninov Piano Concertos Nos.
 2 and 3, with Vasily Petrenko and the Royal Liverpool Philharmonic Orchestra.
-Avie has charted dozens of albums on the Billboard classical and UK specialist classical charts, including recordings by composer Jon Lord, violinists Augustin Hadelich and Frank Almond, pianists Imogen Cooper, Felipe Scagliusi and Simon Trpčeski, Vasily Petrenko and the Royal Liverpool Philharmonic Orchestra, Monica Huggett and Ensemble Sonnerie, Adrian Chandler and La Serenissima, vocal ensemble New York Polyphony and period-music orchestra Apollo’s Fire.
+Avie has charted dozens of albums on the Billboard classical and UK specialist classical charts, including recordings by composer Jon Lord; violinists Augustin Hadelich, Frank Almond and Rachel Barton Pine (whose Testament: Complete Sonatas and Partitas for Solo Violin by J. S. Bach reached Number 1 on the Billboard Classical Chart); Monica Huggett and Ensemble Sonnerie; The Brook Street Band; tenor Nicholas Phan; vocal ensembles New York Polyphony and the Choir of Queen’s College, Cambridge; period-instrument orchestra Apollo’s Fire; and conductor Kenneth Woods and the English Symphony Orchestra.

 PROMOTING NEW TALENT

-Avie actively signs and nurtures young, emerging talent and has helped to put several artists on the musical map, including Avery Fisher Career Grant winner violinist Augustin Hadelich, Luiza Borac who won a BBC Music Magazine Award for her survey of Enescu’s Piano Works, and Vivaldi specialist Adrian Chandler who was the 2010 Gramophone Award winner in the Baroque Instrumental category.
+Avie actively signs and nurtures young, emerging talent and has helped to put several artists on the musical map, including Avery Fisher Career Grant, Warner Music Prize and Grammy® Award winner violinist Augustin Hadelich; Luiza Borac who won a BBC Music Magazine Award for her survey of Enescu’s Piano Works; and Vivaldi authority Adrian Chandler who has twice won a Gramophone Award in the Baroque Instrumental category.

 Quality is fundamental to Avie’s output, from the music to the performances and production values, through to the end product.
 With a few decided exceptions, Avie’s recordings are sold at a traditional full price, reflecting the value of the purchase.